petercleaves/Powershell/README.md

 # Powershell repo
-Sample of work - PowerShell scripts , sensitive data has been removed
+Sample of work - PowerShell scripts , sensitive data has been removed.

 Additional information:<br>